 In some ways Odyssey was easier to write than Expedition, but I discovered unexpected challenges as things progressed.
 The first, and most obvious, was the location of the action, which was almost totally on the planet’s surface.
 I didn’t have all the cool space-based technologies, ship movements, interesting discoveries, and other goodies to play with as I did in Expedition.
 Somehow, I had to make this planet-bound story interesting to the reader while explaining what happened to them on their quest for a new home.

 The last presidential election cycle was in full swing as I wrote the book, so inevitably politics found a prominent spot in the story.
 Creating a nasty politician was not difficult (sorry to say), and I wanted the readers to realize that if human colonies ever do make it into space, they will be bringing some of the same problems with them.
 Time and distance will not necessarily change human nature, though imagining so may cause us to feel better about future generations.

 Another really fun element in the book involved the scary looking aliens, who turned out to be intelligent, gentle telepaths.
-The Rxyl are based on an actual critter called the Australian Thorny Devil (see the link below).
-In real life they measure about 4-5 inches, but in the story are 5-6 feet.
+The Rxyl are based on an actual critter called the Australian Thorny Devil (click HERE to find out more).
+In real life they measure about 4-5 inches, but in my story are 5-6 feet.
 I found it more interesting to make something so formidable looking be the good guys for a change.
 That they ended up turning everything in the colony on its head was simply sauce for the goose.
 Throwing telepathy into the mix was interesting in itself, but I had to carefully consider how such a thing would affect humanity.
 Let’s just say I’m glad our thoughts are not being broadcast for all to hear!

 The book was a joy to write, and some of the characters you met in Expedition make an appearance in this tale.
 Each book in the Galactic Neighborhood series stands alone, but reading them in sequence provides a richer backstory.
-Get your copy of Odyssey soon!
+Happy reading!